lucaskienast/Classification-Models/README.md

 - Cost-sensitive Decision Trees
 - Cost-sensitive Support Vector Machines

+## Logistic Regression
+Logistic Regression is a classification model that is used when the dependent variable (output) is in the binary format such as 0 (False) or 1 (True).
+Examples include such as predicting if there is a tumor (1) or not (0) and if an email is a spam (1) or not (0).
+The logistic function, also called as sigmoid function was initially used by statisticians to describe properties of population growth in ecology.
+The sigmoid function is a mathematical function used to map the predicted values to probabilities.
+Logistic Regression has an S-shaped curve and can take values between 0 and 1 but never exactly at those limits.
+It has the formula of 1 / (1 + e^-value).
+The Assumptions of the model are the same as linear regression except the assumption of linearity.

 ## References

 Brownlee, J. (2020) 4 Types of Classification Tasks in Machine Learning.
 Available at: https://machinelearningmastery.com/types-of-classification-in-machine-learning/ (Accessed: 27 August 2021)